 While out at the grocery store, we periodically purchase salmon and especially when it’s on sale.
 We are careful to find nice and fresh cuts of the good stuff from Maine and our freezer is usually chock-full.
 We consume salmon a couple of times throughout the week as it is an excellent source of protein as well as being quite versatile.

 For those of you who are pressed for time and who are looking for something quick and healthy to prepare for dinner, this is the dish for you.
 This salmon recipe won’t break the bank and is quite flavorful and vibrant in color.
 I would like to thank the folks at Hannaford for sharing this recipe.
-This was a part of their super speedy dinner edition of their Fresh magazine and I would agree that it delivers in both being easy to prepare and and having wonderful flavor combinations.
+This was a part of their super speedy dinner edition of their magazine and I would agree that it delivers in both being easy to prepare and having wonderful flavor combinations.

 2 Tablespoons, plus 2 Teaspoons of Honey Mustard

 2 Tablespoons Olive Oil

 Salt and Pepper